Working after your injury can help you get better quicker. It helps you get back to your usual activities and routines while you’re recovering.

 - help coordinate your recovery at work

-- where appropriate, liaise with the rest of your support team
+- are a key link between you and the rest of your support team

 - are your main contacts regarding your recovery at work progress and any issues you have at work

-- help identify workplace modifications or equipment to help you recover.
+- can organise workplace modifications or equipment to help you recover.

-If your employer does not have a return to work coordinator there should be someone else at your workplace who can help you.
+If your employer does not have a return to work coordinator there should be someone else who is responsible for recovery at work at your workplace.

 Your doctor may certify you as fit to work straight after the injury, or you might need some time off before you go back to work.